frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-frontity-project.md

 > npx frontity create hello-frontity
 ```

-Select the `mars-theme` - it's the basic starter theme that we recommend for beginners.
+When prompted select the `mars-theme` - it's the basic starter theme that we recommend for beginners.

 {% hint style="info" %}
 We won't be using `mars-theme`, we will instead be using the custom theme that we will build over the course of this tutorial, but you need to select a theme during the setup process.